-The process of recycling the waste silicon wafer from end-of-life with grinding and milling to production of nano particle can be used as a product powder itself, or in the preparation of films or other devices by suitable techniques that can be achieved.
-The simple cold spraying technique is a reliable method to fabricate SiMWs from recycled Si nanopowder, after choosing the suitable deposition direction and the thermal evaporation technique, which is able to grow Si thin films.
-The SiMWs were of 0.1-0.15 $\mu$ m diameter and 0.6-1.54 $\mu$ m length.
+This study shows that the process of recycling the waste silicon wafer from end-of-life from grinding, milling up to the production of nanoparticle (where it can be used as a product powder itself), or in the preparation of films or other devices using suitable techniques can be achieved.
+The simple cold spraying technique is a reliable method to fabricate SiMWs from the recycled Si nanopowder, the Si thin films can be grown after choosing the suitable deposition direction and the thermal evaporation technique.
+The SiMWs were of $0.1-0.15\mu$ m diameter and $0.6-1.54\mu$ m length.
 Long SiMWs can provide more compatible material structure and fabrication procedures in applications to fabricate optoelectronic devices.
-Low transmittance means that the alignment of micro silicon wires is decreased and therefore it is not appropriate as a visual window, only at the absorption.
-This knowledge may help to improve the SiMWs that were utilized as an anti-reflection layer caddying by Si sub-layer is realized with vertical-alignment and high transparency.
+Low transmittance indicates the reduction of the alignment of micro-silicon wires.
+Therefore, it is only suitable at the absorption but not appropriate as a visual window.
+This knowledge may help improve the SiMWs that were utilized as an anti-reflection layer caddying by Si sub-layer through vertical-alignment and high transparency.